Insular script: Usage

 Insular script was used not only for Latin religious books, but also for every other kind of book, including vernacular works.
 Examples include the Book of Kells, the Cathach of St. Columba, the Ambrosiana Orosius, the Durham Gospel Fragment, the Book of Durrow, the Durham Gospels, the Echternach Gospels, the Lindisfarne Gospels, the Lichfield Gospels, the St. Gall Gospel Book, and the Book of Armagh.

 Insular script was influential in the development of Carolingian minuscule in the scriptoria of the Carolingian empire.

 In Ireland, Insular script was superseded in c.
 850 by Late Insular script; in England, it was followed by a form of Caroline minuscule.

 The Tironian et, ⁊ – equivalent of ampersand & – was in widespread use in the script (meaning agus 'and' in Irish, and ond 'and' in Old English) and is occasionally continued in modern Gaelic typefaces derived from Insular script.

 Unicode

 Unicode treats representation of letters of the Latin alphabet written in insular script as a typeface choice that needs no separate coding.
 Only a few Insular letters have specific code-points because they are used by phonetic specialists.
 To render the full alphabet correctly, a suitable display font should be chosen.
-To display the specialist characters, there are several fonts that may be used; three free ones that support these characters are Junicode, Montagel, and Quivira.
+To display the specialist characters, there are several fonts that may be used; some free ones that support these characters include Junicode and Quivira.
 Gentium and Charis SIL support ⁊ and the alphabetic letters U+1ACx, U+A77x, U+A78x and U+1D7x.

 According to Michael Everson, in the 2006 Unicode proposal for these characters:

 To write text in an ordinary Gaelic font, only ASCII letters should be used, the font making all the relevant substitutions; the insular letters [proposed here] are for use only by specialists who require them for particular purposes.